Amphibians

 Herpetological Conservation Trust in the mid 1990s with support from English

-Lancashire, individuals from Dorset populations were released here.
-Follow
+from Dorset populations were released here.
+The species is now well

-kilometre since their introduction.
-This species is fully protected by law and it is an offence to
+The predation of this species by Kestrels has been noted in some years.
+This species is fully protected by law and it is an offence

 Slow-worm Anguis fragilis